- The importance of finding breast cancer early

 The explanation for this possible effect may be that breastfeeding reduces a woman's total number of lifetime menstrual cycles (the same as starting menstrual periods at a later age or going through early menopause).

 Consumption of alcohol is clearly linked to an increased risk of developing breast cancer.
 The risk increases with the amount of alcohol consumed.
 Compared with non-drinkers, women who consume 1 alcoholic drink a day have a very small increase in risk.
 Those who have 2 to 5 drinks daily have about 1½ times the risk of women who don’t drink alcohol.
-Excessive alcohol use is also known to increase the risk of developing cancers of the mouth, throat, esophagus, and liver.
+Excessive alcohol consumption is also known to increase the risk of developing several other cancers.
 The American Cancer Society recommends that women have no more than 1 alcoholic drink a day.

 Being overweight or obese

-Being overweight or obese after menopause has been found to increase breast cancer risk.
+Being overweight or obese after menopause increases breast cancer risk.
 Before menopause your ovaries produce most of your estrogen, and fat tissue produces a small amount of estrogen.
 After menopause (when the ovaries stop making estrogen), most of a woman's estrogen comes from fat tissue.
 Having more fat tissue after menopause can increase your chance of getting breast cancer by raising estrogen levels.
 Also, women who are overweight tend to have higher blood insulin levels.
 Higher insulin levels have also been linked to some cancers, including breast cancer.

 The connection between weight and breast cancer risk is complex, however.
 For example, risk appears to be increased for women who gained weight as an adult but may not be increased among those who have been overweight since childhood.
 Also, excess fat in the waist area may affect risk more than the same amount of fat in the hips and thighs.
 Researchers believe that fat cells in various parts of the body have subtle differences that may explain this.